The Scaling of Errors: Why Q3 Is Non-Negotiable

 Why Speed Makes It Worse

 The entire business case for AI content production rests on a single promise: speed.
-You can produce more content, faster, with fewer people, at lower cost.
+More content, faster, with fewer people, at lower cost.

-This is the fundamental structural problem.
-You can be fast, or you can be accurate.
-You cannot reliably be both without building validation into your process.
+This is the structural problem.
+Fast or accurate.
+An operation cannot reliably be both without building validation into the process.

-This is why the 4-Quadrant Framework exists.
-Not because AI is incapable of writing.
+The 4-Quadrant Framework addresses this directly.
+AI is capable of writing.
 It can write better than most humans in many contexts.
-The framework exists because AI has no relationship with truth.
+The issue is that AI has no relationship with truth.
 It optimises for fluency, coherence, and plausibility.
 It does not optimise for accuracy.
 It cannot distinguish between a real statistic and a hallucination because, to the AI, they are the same thing: text that fits the pattern.

 Q2 is where the speed happens.
-Q2 is where you generate at scale.
-But Q2 without Q3 is a factory with no quality control.
-You're producing at maximum speed with no mechanism to catch the errors that speed produces.
+Q2 is where the operation generates at scale.
+Q2 without Q3 is a factory with no quality control.
+Maximum speed, no mechanism to catch the errors that speed produces.

-The pitch of AI is that you get Q2 speed without the Q2 cost.
-What isn't usually mentioned is that you still need Q3.
-In fact, you need more Q3 than you ever did, because you're producing more output and the errors are less obvious.
+The pitch of AI is Q2 speed without the Q2 cost.
+What is left unmentioned is that Q3 is still required.
+More of it, in fact, because output volumes are higher and the errors are less obvious.

 The Compound Cost of Errors